 Shopping at Clean Origin might be the best thing you ever do.
 Why?
 Because Clean Origin only sells lab grown diamonds or synthetic diamonds.
 Synthetic diamonds are real diamonds, but they're just grown in a lab in the matter of weeks rather than the ground for billions of years.
 Lab diamonds can be as much as 50% cheaper than regular "mined" diamonds sold by other retail shops.

-When it comes to diamond bracelets, they don't have a huge selection, but they've stock about 10 - 12 skus any given day.
-All of the bracelets they do carry are diamond tennis bracelets and are at least 1.5 carats in total weight.
+When it comes to diamond bracelets and tennis bracelets, they don't have a huge selection, but they stock about 10 - 12 SKUs on any given day.
+All of the diamond bracelets they do carry are of the tennis bracelet variety and are at least 1.5 carats in total weight.

 Since lab diamonds are less expensive than mined diamonds, you'll also find larger carat weights at Clean Origin for the same (or lower) price as smaller carat weights in mined diamonds.
 Most of their diamond bracelets are 3-7 carats total.

 When it comes to diamond prices, Clean Origin will undoubtedly save you money from purchasing a mined diamond from a shop like Blue Nile or James Allen.
-Clean Origin's diamond bracelets are expensive when looking at the price tag, but remember they are several carats each.
-A 2 carat diamond bracelet with mined diamonds can cost almost 3 times as much as a 2 carat lab diamond bracelet.
+Clean Origin's diamond bracelets and tennis bracelets are expensive when looking at the price tag, but remember they are several carats each.
+A 2 carat diamond bracelet or tennis bracelet with mined diamonds can cost almost 3 times as much as a 2 carat lab-grown diamond bracelet or tennis bracelet.

 Money-Back Guarantee and Warranty

-Clean Origin only offers a manufacturer's warranty, which doesn't cover any of the routine maintenance that fine jewelry needs, like rhodium plating white gold.
+Clean Origin only offers a manufacturer's warranty, which doesn't cover any of the routine maintenance that a tennis bracelet or other fine jewelry needs, like rhodium plating white gold.